token47/foundations-prepare/README.md

 - Edit config.inc.sh to adjust configurations and run fce-lab.sh
 - Done, you are ready to install and use fce tool to deploy in the VMs.

+The environment will have about 12 VMs representing 3 infra nodes and 9 generic nodes and configured to ease the quick testing of complete deploys on the lab.

 (c) 2019 - Andre Ruiz